-For all statistical analys es, confirm that the following items are present in the figure legend, table legend, main text, or Methods section. n/a Confirmed The exact sam ple size (n) for each experimental group/condition, given as a discrete number and unit of measurement \boxtimes A statement of on whether measurements were taken from distinct samples or whether the same sample was measured repeatedly \boxtimes test(s) used AND whether they are one- or two-sided ests should be described solely by name; describe more complex techniques in the Methods section. \boxtimes A description of all covariates tested \boxtimes A description of any assumptions or corrections, such as tests of normality and adjustment for multiple comparisons \boxtimes A full description of the statistical parameters including central tendency (e.g. means) or other basic estimates (e.g. regression coefficient) AND variation (e.g. standard deviation) or associated estimates of uncertainty (e.g. confidence intervals) \boxtimes For null hypothesis testing, the test statistic (e.g. F , t , r) with confidence intervals, effect sizes, degrees of freedom and P value noted Give P values as exact values whenever suitable. \boxtimes For Bayesian a analysis, information on the choice of priors and Markov chain Monte Carlo settings \boxtimes For hierarchical and complex designs, identification of the appropriate level for tests and full reporting of outcomes \boxtimes \boxtimes Estimates of effect sizes (e.g. Cohen's d , Pearson's r), indicating how they were calculated Our web collection on statistics for biologists contains articles on many of the points above.
-So ftware and c ode Poli cy information abo ut availability of computer code Da ita collection Provide a description of all commercial, open source and custom code used to collect the data in this study, specifying the version used OR state that no software was used.
+For all st atistical analyses, confirm that the following items are present in the figure legend, table legend, main text, or Methods section. n/a Con firmed \boxtimes The exact sample size (n) for each experimental group/condition, given as a discrete number and unit of measurement \boxtimes A statement on whether measurements were taken from distinct samples or whether the same sample was measured repeatedly The statistical test(s) used AND whether they are one- or two-sided Only common tests should be described solely by name; describe more complex techniques in the Methods section. \boxtimes A description of all covariates tested \boxtimes A description of any assumptions or corrections, such as tests of normality and adjustment for multiple comparisons A full description of the statistical parameters including central tendency (e.g. means) or other basic estimates (e.g. regression coefficient AND variation (e.g. standard deviation) or associated estimates of uncertainty (e.g. confidence intervals) \boxtimes For null hypothesis testing, the test statistic (e.g. F, t, r) with confidence intervals, effect sizes, degrees of freedom and P value noted Give P values as exact values whenever suitable. \boxtimes For Bayesian analysis, information on the choice of priors and Markov chain Monte Carlo settings \boxtimes For hierarchical and complex designs, identification of the appropriate level for tests and full reporting of outcomes \boxtimes Estimates of effect sizes (e.g. Cohen's d , Pearson's r), indicating how they were calculated Our web collection on statistics for biologists contains articles on many of the points above.